gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "Of course we'll get to go!"
 Noxy exclaimed.

-"Are you sure?"
+"You sure about that?"
 Rash raised an eyebrow, another annoying habit he had cultivated over the winter.
+"Because your *amma*'s giving jobs to just about everyone except us."

 Noxy puffed an annoyed breath, biting off her "of course I'm sure!"  when she caught Sensy's uncertain look.
 "Wait here," she said with a scowl.